 If you are a purist who loves the idea of clean code with no bulk and you want a truly customized website (but without having to code it by hand), you will love Webflow.

-There are elements in WordPress that are superior however.
+However, there are elements in WordPress that are superior compared to what Webflow offers.
 Plugins allow an easy way to add site functionality whilst the ability to download your entire site and move from host to host means you’ll never be ‘locked in’.
 Themes offer a quick way to spin up a site and the fact it is used by so many means you’ll never struggle to find an answer or third party support if you run into an issue.

 Both platforms are great and in many ways are aimed at slightly different audiences.
 It’s easy to give both a go so, if you’re unsure, give each a whirl and see which you feel most comfortable with.